 (c) Honorary Membership.
-Honorary membership may be accorded to individuals who have retired as editors of Christian publications who have rendered distinguished service in the field of religious journalism while being actively involved in EPA.
+Honorary membership may be accorded to individuals who have rendered distinguished service in the field of religious journalism while being actively involved in EPA.
 Such members are to be nominated by the board.
 Ordinarily these persons will have been retired for one year before being nominated or they will have reached the age of 70.
 Honorary members do not hold voting privileges.

 (d) Affiliate Membership.
 Affiliate members shall be those firms or organizations that maintain or wish to maintain commercial or professional relationships with EPA member publications.
 Affiliates are not required to endorse the statement of faith or Code of Ethics; neither do they hold voting privileges.

 (e) Legacy Council Membership.
 Membership may be accorded to selected past presidents of the Evangelical Press Association; such membership will be extended by invitation from the Board to serve in an advisory and mentoring role to the Board for a period of three years.
 Legacy Council members are considered regular members and are granted full voting membership in EPA and may serve multiple consecutive terms.